AI Dungeon Guidebook

 Story Cards are notes for the AI about characters, locations, concepts, or any other elements of your story.

 The AI only consults Story Cards when they become relevant.
 Their relevance is determined by keywords called Triggers.
-Story Cards only go into context when they are activated because their Triggers occur in the input or output, and they stay in context for a variable period depending on context window size after they are activated.
+Story Cards only go into context when their Triggers occur in the input or output, and they stay activated for a variable period depending on your context size.

 When Should I Use Story Cards?